ShoggothAI/md2googleslides/README.md

 ```

-Images (see syntax below) are expected to be online (have URLs), but if you have local files you wish you use the `--use-fileio` option.
+Images (see syntax below) are expected to be online (have URLs), but if you have local files you wish to use, use the `--use-cloud-upload` option.
 More info on this option down below in the [Local images](#local-images) section.

 ## Supported markdown rules